U.S. flag

 In any case in which the employee's transfer is primarily in the employee's interest, any absence necessitated by the change in duty station shall be charged to annual leave, accrued compensatory time, or LWOP, as appropriate.

-Rest Period after Travel
+Absence for Rest Period after Travel

 An employee who travels directly between origin and destination point which are separated by several times zones and either of which is outside the continental United States may be authorized excused absence the following day when air travel between the two points is by less than premium class accommodations and the scheduled flight time, including stopovers, exceeds 14 hours by the direct or usually traveled route.